theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/table.md

 - Pool tables
 - Cluster tables

-{: .box-tip }
-**Tip:** To get information on the basics of Xtract for Alteryx, refer to [Getting Started with Xtract for Alteryx](../getting-started).

 {: .box-note }
-**Note:** when extracting tables from SAP you may encounter several **restrictions** when using the SAP standard function module (RFC_READ_TABLE).<br>
+**Note:** when extracting tables from SAP you may encounter several **restrictions** when using the SAP standard function module (RFC_READ_TABLE).
 To avoid possible restrictions, you can use the Theobald Software custom function module *Z_THEO_READ_TABLE* on your SAP system.

-See further information on possible restrictions and on installing the [custom function module](./sap-customizing#rfc_read_table-restrictions).
+For further information on possible restrictions and on installing the custom function module, see [Custom function module for Table](./sap-customizing#rfc_read_table-restrictions).

-{: .box-note }
+{: .box-tip }
-**Note:** The Table component is generally used for full load.
+**Tip:** The Table component is generally used for full load.
 For incremental data extraction from tables and views, you can define a WHERE-clause on specific fields e.g., timestamp.

-{: .box-tip }
-**Tip:** ODP component is a more convenient option for incremental extraction e.g., using [extractors](./odp/odp-extractors).
+The ODP component is a more convenient option for incremental extraction e.g., using [extractors](./odp/odp-extractors).

 ### How to use the Table component